intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 If we consider the `invalidate=true` case, the logic is simply
 reversed: a hit means LRU is going in this direction and wherever we would have set a '0', we would set a '1' instead to invalidate and vice-versa.
-Invalidate forces the tree nodes to follow the final way with a series of '0s'.
+Invalidate forces the tree nodes to follow the final `way` with a series of '0s' to mark it as LRU.

 ### ROHD Recursive Hardware PLRU Hit/Invalidate